Frequently Asked Questions

 What is this film about?

 The Other Side of Immigration is 55-minute documentary based on interviews with men and women in the Mexican countryside.
 The film explores why so many people leave small Mexican towns to work in the United States and what happens to the families and communities they leave behind.
 By understanding “the other side” of the story, we’ll begin to think about new and more creative ways that the U.S. and Mexican governments can work together to develop new solutions.
-The film is based on the director’s Ph.D. research, which explored the impact of emigration on the Mexican countryside.
+The film is based on the director’s Ph.D. research in Mexico.

 How can I see The Other Side of Immigration?